GeorgeBurgess0827/Web-Scraper/README.md

 `npm install`<br>
 3. Start the script<br>
 `node app.js`

+4. You can see the results at [localhost:3000/results](http://localhost:3000/results)

 ## How it works
 The script starts by defining several constants, including the URL of the website to be scraped, a base URL, a link URL, and arrays to store the data and display of the books.
 It also defines a variable for the genre of the books.